google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 <ul>

 <li>In the future, consider a server-side render of UI with Streams for body content model (even better).
-See  [https://jakearchibald.com/2016/streams-ftw/](https://jakearchibald.com/2016/streams-ftw/) to learn more.</li>
+See <a href="https://jakearchibald.com/2016/streams-ftw/">https://jakearchibald.com/2016/streams-ftw/</a> to learn more.</li>

 <li>If you are building a PWA using Polymer leveraging this pattern, then it might be worth exploring SSR of content in the Light DOM</li>